thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 * improve tokenizer settings for td_idf
 * adjust both scoring to their 75% percentile before multiplying by the weights
-* add a vectorize argument that could be "sBERT" or "TF_IDF"
 * investigate applying max pooling over BERT vectors of words of cards instead of TF_IDF, might be even better!
 * load the tokenizer so that it bypasses warning messages used for NLP
 * auto export figure as html instead of openning it